 11 Questions With Whiskey Expert, Matt Strickland

 Ever thought about opening your own distillery?
 What would you produce?
 If you ask Matt Strickland, he’ll suggest whiskey.
-Ahead of Moonshine University’s Whiskey Workshop this May 27 to 28, we talked to whiskey expert Matt Strickland, Head Distiller at Distillerie Cote des Saints and Founding Distiller of District Distilling Co.
+Ahead of Moonshine University’s next Whiskey Workshop, we talked to whiskey expert Matt Strickland, Head Distiller at Distillerie Cote des Saints and Founding Distiller of District Distilling Co.
 Hear the inside scoop on whiskey, how he built a career around his passion, and what lies ahead for the whiskey business in this latest edition of our 11 Questions series:

 How did you get started in the whiskey business?